 This article presents a qualitative case study of a Web-based distance education course at a major U.S. university.
 The case data reveal a taboo topic: students' persistent frustrations in Web-based distance education.
 First, this paper will analyze why these negative phenomena are not found in the literature.
 Second, this article will discuss whether students' frustrations inhibit their educational opportunities.
+In this study, students' frustrations were found in three interrelated sources: lack of prompt feedback, ambiguous instructions on the Web, and technical problems.
+Every Monday, the instructor of this course usually sent an e-mail message explaining the requirement for a particular module.
 Questions to Consider As You Prepare to Teach Your First Hybrid Course - TeachOnline.
 A hybrid course is much more than just an online course with a face-to-face class session thrown in for good measure.